Healthedata1/IG-Sampler/pages/_includes/LogicalModel-intro.md

  - description : the description for the resource: {% raw %} {{site.data.structuredefinitions.[id].description}} {%  endraw %} = {{site.data.structuredefinitions.LogicalModel.description}}
  - contextType : the type of context associated with an extension structure definition: {% raw %} {{site.data.structuredefinitions.[id].contextType}} {%  endraw %} = {{site.data.structuredefinitions.LogicalModel.contextType}}
 - contexts : an array of paths for each allowed context path for an extension: {% raw %} {{site.data.structuredefinitions.[id].contexts}} {%  endraw %} = {{site.data.structuredefinitions.LogicalModel.contexts}}

+#### Generated Examples from the Logical Model

+Using the `"gen-examples":"true"` processing Options in ig.json you can control whether to look for example data in the structure definitions (using the tool extension http://hl7.org/fhir/StructureDefinition/structuredefinition-example) and automatically generate additional resources containing the data provided.
+The default is false.

+Here is the logical model generated example: [Generated Example 1](LogicalModel-LogicalModel-genexample-1.json.html)

+Using the `"do-transforms":"true"` processing Options in ig.json you can control whether to look for Using the `"gen-examples":"true"` Processing Options in ig.json you can control whether to look for example data in the structure definitions (using the tool extension http://hl7.org/fhir/StructureDefinition/structuredefinition-example) and automatically generate profiles based on the logical model and exampls instances containing the data provided.
+The default is false.

+Here is the FHIR Profile based upon the Logical Model: [Foo-Appointment](StructureDefinition-Foo-Appointment.html)

+Here is the example as a FHIR Profile instance: [Foo-Appointment Example 1](Bundle-LogicalModel-genexample-1-map.html)

+And here is the Mappings from the Logical Model to the FHIR Profile: [Foo-Mappings](structuremaps.html)